nanoporetech/epi2me-api/readme.md

             }
           }

->** First we stop the localDirectory, which prevents all batching and uploads, we then stop the remoteDirectory which prevents all downloads.
+>** First we stop the SSD, which prevents the file batching, we then stop the AWS which prevents all file transfers.
 Finally we send a stop command to the api, which will actually terminate the running instance.
 All of app.js' functions are composed in this way.

-The Local and AWS Directories try to separate concerns as much as possible.
-LocalDirectory does not have access to aws-sdk and AWSDirectory does not have access to .fs.
+The SSD and AWS Directories try to separate concerns as much as possible.
+SSD does not have access to aws-sdk and AWS does not have access to .fs.

 ### Code Files